gouravkhator/stran/server/ENDPOINTS.md

 - `GET /auth/nonce`: Pass the publicAddress of the blockchain wallet, and it will return a nonce.
 - `POST /auth/signup`: Pass the user details and the public address of the wallet, and it will save the user in blockchain and return the user object.
 - `POST /auth/verify`: Pass the public address and the signature.
 This endpoint will verify the signature and return the user data with the jwtToken saved in the client cookies.
-- `POST /auth/logout`: Logs out the current user.
+- `POST /auth/logout`: Performs logout for the current user.
 It should also invalidate the jwtToken.

 ## User Endpoints